webb/NIEM.github.io/reference/artifacts/iepd/developer/publish-and-implement/index.md

 You can tag data with security and privacy, however, other technologies are required upon exchange implementation to enforce security and privacy rules.

-You also may use metadata to describe specific requirements in regard to information security and the handling of sensitive privacy-protected information.
+You also may [use metadata to describe specific requirements](/training/iepd-developer/publish-and-implement) in regard to information security and the handling of sensitive, privacy-protected information.
 The metadata allows systems that implement NIEM to automatically enforce rules that govern the use, protection, dissemination, and access controls for data being shared.
-An example of this is used by the Intelligence community, which established the Intelligence Community Information Security Marking (IC-ISM) as a standard for classified information.
-The NIEM technical architecture provides integration capabilities to leverage IC-ISM, as well as other IC security markups such as Need to Know (NTK).
-Leverage the [ISM IEPD](../../../iepd-starter-kit/iepd-series/) for an example on how to apply the IC-ISM markings.